-Gran Canaria is one of the largest islands in the Canary Islands archipelago, part of the Kingdom of Spain, in the Atlantic Ocean.
-Located off the coast of southern Morocco, these volcanic islands are a magnet for visitors from Europe, especially in the winter months.
-When I was asked what I would do with 100,000 Starpoints, I decided on a winter getaway to Gran Canaria for a good dose of sunshine and warmth.
-I wasn’t disappointed.
+Gran Canaria is the third-largest island in the Canary Islands archipelago, after Tenerife and Fuerteventura.
+Part of the Kingdom of Spain, the islands lie in the Atlantic Ocean off the coast of southern Morocco.
+The Canary Islands are predominantly volcanic and are a magnet for visitors from Europe, especially in the winter months.
+Like these visitors, I decided to book a winter getaway to Gran Canaria for a good dose of sunshine and warmth.
+I quickly discovered that, aside from its wonderful climate, Gran Canaria is home to majestic landscapes and charming towns, making it a lot more than just a winter beach destination.

 Exploring Gran Canaria

 Gran Canaria certainly is an island of contrasts.
-Tourists tend to crowd into the southern corner of the island which boasts a warmer climate and some of the best beaches.
-Most of the hotels and tourist facilities can be found here in a broad swathe stretching from San Augustin/Maspalomas to Puerto de Mogan.
-Most of the tourists never leave this area and that’s a big pity as the centre, western and northern parts of the island offer some of the most spectacular scenery, an incredibly diverse flora and culturally-rich villages and towns.
+Visitors (myself included) tend to crowd into the southern corner of the island which boasts a warmer, drier climate and some of the best beaches.
+Most of the hotels and tourist facilities can be found here in a broad swathe stretching from San Augustin and Maspalomas to Puerto de Mogan.
+However, you simply have to book a tour or hire a car to explore the island and you’ll find the most spectacular scenery, an incredibly diverse flora and culturally-rich villages and towns.

 I also drove along the south coast route (GC-500) from Maspalomas to Puerto de Mogan, passing various tourist towns.
 The towns were busy but the stretches in between offered stunning views of immense cliffs and the bright blue Atlantic Ocean.
 Puerto de Mogan was my favourite as it’s slightly smaller and has a lovely beach boulevard.
 From here, I drove inland on the GC-200 past the village of Mogan toward the west coast.
 I had to turn around at a certain point due to poor weather (fog and drizzle) but not before seeing some of the most dramatic vistas on the island!